What are Abandoned Calls?

 Abandon time is a metric that measures the amount of time it took the caller to disconnect the call before connecting with an agent.
 They are usually in the queue and have been greeted by the IVR recording.

-Calls that are not in the IVR for long enough are usually filtered out from abandoned calls.
 These calls are very short in nature and probably dialled by the caller by accident.
 These calls are called Short Abandons or Abandoned Short Calls.

 The different stages of call abandonment